kkwydragonflame/kille_card_game/reflection.md

 *Before I would put setters and getters highest in the class.
 Now I place the most relevant method at the top and the least relevant methods at the bottom, and placing the calling method above its helper methods.*

 ## Chapter 6: Objects and Data Structures
 This chapter deepened my understanding of the distinction between objects and data structures and the importance of encapsulation.
-While encapsulation has already been something I knew was important, it has only been after reading this chapter that I've seen more indepth how abstracting away details can also help in developing code.
+While encapsulation has already been something I knew was important, it has only been after reading this chapter that I've seen more in depth how abstracting away details can also help in developing code.
 So now I place more importance and thought into keeping things encapsulated and only using public as a last resort where it makes logical sense.
 I’ve been trying to focus on designing classes that expose behavior rather than just data.
 For example, in CardTable, I’ve kept most of the internal state private and only allowed access through methods that make sense in the context of the game.
 That said, I know I could do better — CardTable is doing too much and would probably benefit from being split into smaller, more focused classes.
 I’m definitely more aware now of how important it is to reduce dependencies and keep things flexible, even if I’m still figuring out how to get it right.

 ## Chapter 7: Error Handling